sourov-D/java-gui/README.md

 # java-gui
-A java program with GUI.
+A java program with GUI with JAVAFX.